 Miriam enjoys going to the theatre as an escape from the crippling horror of adult life.
 Her favourite shows are Cabaret, Tusk Tusk and Home, I’m Darling.
 She will tell anybody who's listening about the time she met Lin-Manuel Miranda.

-Review: KUNENE AND THE KING at The Ambassadors Theatre
+Review: VARDY V ROONEY: THE WAGATHA CHRISTIE TRIAL at Ambassadors Theatre